 2. Re-Engagement - This window starts immediately post the conversion event and represents the allotted time for any ensuing in-app events to be attributed to the same media source.
 AppsFlyer attributes all in-app events to Remerge for the complete length of the re-engagement window.

 - Reporting - AppsFlyer's dashboard offers two levels of visibility, both of which can be viewed upon clicking either the Re-Targeting or Activity tabs of the dashboard:

 1. Re-Targeting Tab - All conversions and other events are displayed based on the date of the re-engagement (first app open) they are associated with.
-In other words, selection of a certain timeframe (for instance, three days) grants visibility solely to events attributed to Remerge and associated with the first app open and reinstall from the selected timeframe.
-By definition, this means that any events coming in from said conversions that took place on a different date are not visible.
+In other words, the selection of a certain timeframe (for instance, three days) grants visibility solely to events attributed to Remerge and associated with the first app open and reinstall from the selected timeframe.

 2. Activity Tab - All events are displayed based on the timeframe in which the events took place.
 However, this tab is unfortunately not available for retargeting purposes.
 Date-based event information can be found in the raw data export.

 Click - Remerge counts one click per an OpenRTB impression ID.
 In case of an issue with an operating system, SDK implementation or a user clicking the same ad twice, we deduplicate the click and count it only once.